 Recently I was thinking about how we never stand still as artists.
 In my own work, I’ve traveled the territory of working in bold, chromatic colors for years to now predominantly neutral palettes.
 And yet, even as I begin to identify this pattern, I notice a slight stirring in my heart to revisit my old love of bright hues.

-I’ve been observing evolution in the artists in my monthly abstract painting workshop Studio Journey as we’ve been exploring and experimenting with constraint, limited palettes, working large scale and working in a series.
+I’ve been observing evolution in the artists in my online courses, The Artist’s Journey, as well as in Studio Journey as we’ve been exploring and experimenting with constraint, limited palettes, working large scale and working in a series.
 It brought to mind the notion of evolution as analogous to human development and how essential this is to being an artist.

 Here’s what I wrote: